Quantized nonlinear Hall effect from chiral monopole: Nonlinear Hall response

-\textit{Quantum approach using Landau level basis.} In this section, we perform a purely quantum Kubo formula computation for non-linear conductivity.
-This approach allows to treat electric and magnetic fields on equal footing.
-And as we show in what follows, it can be applied to both Dirac and Weyl semimetals unlike semiclassical calculation.
+The result for nonlinear Hall response of Eq. \eqref{eq:Weyl_results} could be confirmed with the help of fully quantum Kubo formula computation.
+As we show in what follows, it can be applied to both Dirac and Weyl semimetals unlike semiclassical calculation.
 The most general form of second order current response in Fourier representation reads

 where $\mathbf{E}=\mathrm{Re}\left\{\mathbf{E}_0e^{-i\omega_0 t}\right\}$.